Proven-Paradox/shaper-system/Modules/Summoning.md

 You may spend MP up to a maximum of your level and a minimum of 6.
 The being summoned has max HP equal to five times the amount of MP spent.
 In addition, you may select one Advanced Option.
 ***

-## The Base Summons
+# The Base Summons
 These are the stats of the base summoned creatures.
-These describe a Summon with 1 MP spent
+These describe a Summon with 1 MP spent, before the bonuses of its Configuration are applied.

-### Basic Summon
+## Basic Summon
 Strength: 1
 Finesse: 1
 Toughness: 1